The Application Process

 No. We work with several universities in the UK to offer scholarships, and are only able to accept applications for these institutions.

-We will accept applications for distance learning degrees for Canons Collins Scholarships for Postgraduate Study in South Africa, and the Graça Machel Scholarships.
+We will accept applications for distance learning degrees for Canons Collins Scholarships for Postgraduate Study in South Africa.
 The University of London LLM Scholarship is a distance learning programme.
 We do not accept distance learning applications for Canon Collins UK Scholarships.

 The reference should include a brief description of the nature of the relationship between applicant and referee.
 It should also evaluate the applicant’s suitability for the bursary or scholarship they are applying for.
 It should outline their strengths as an applicant, demonstrate their capacity to study at the level required, how they would benefit from further study, and identify their potential impact in the future.